 The council also has a duty to establish if travellers on its land have special medical needs and to offer school places to children.

 In dealing with unauthorised encampments, we recognise the rights of travellers, for example under the Human Rights Act and the Race Relations legislation.
 Council officers will seek to make sure that their actions are proportionate and balance the needs of travellers with the needs of the settled community.

 If fly tipping and fouling of the land has occurred and remains after the site has been vacated it is the landowner's responsibility to arrange and pay for the clean up.
-We urge local landowners to take steps to protect their land from unlawful trespass and thereby avoid large clear-up costs.
+We urge local landowners to take steps to protect their land from unlawful trespass to prevent large clear-up costs.